alphatr/think-react-render/README.md

 ## How to use in thinkjs

-open `bootstrap/middleware.js` file, and add this content as follows for regedit middleware:
+open the middleware configuration file `bootstrap/middleware.js`, and add this content as follows for register middleware:

 ```javascript
 var reactRender = require('think-react-render');
 think.middleware('react_render', reactRender);
 ```

-edit the hook file `config/hook.js`, edit the configuration properties, it can auto executes.
+edit the hook configuration file `config/hook.js`, edit the configuration properties, it can auto executes in each request and after the view parse.

 ```javascript
 module.exports = {